AndyPJiang/autoencoder/README.md

 # README #

-Autoencoders for noise reduction in ADS-B signals
+Playing around with autoencoders for noise reduction in ADS-B signals